- Your City

 The hotel/motel tax fund grants, or Lodging Tax Advisory Committee (LTAC) grants, is funding available to non-profits and public agencies for projects that assist with tourism development and promotion in the city of Everett.

 The grant program is made possible through taxes paid by consumers when they stay in paid lodging in the city of Everett and overseen by the LTAC.

-2023 funds will be awarded on a competitive basis to eligible applicants with the demonstrated ability to complete their proposed projects by December 31, 2023.
-All applicants will be notified of their application's status in March.
+2023 funds were awarded on a competitive basis to eligible applicants with the demonstrated ability to complete their proposed projects by December 31, 2023.
+All applicants were notified of their application's status in March.

 - Who can apply for and receive an LTAC grant?